 Did you know that almost 20% of diesel engine problems come from bad glow plugs?
 If you have a P0676 code, you need to fix it quickly to prevent worse engine issues.

-First, use an OBD-II scan tool to confirm the error and check the glow plug in cylinder 6 for any visible damage.
+First, use an OBD-II scan tool to confirm the error code and check the glow plug in cylinder 6 for any visible damage.

 Testing its resistance with a multimeter can help find the problem, but don’t stop there.
 You also need to check the wiring and connectors.